vcc-csc212/sp21-archive/_docs/labs/lab-06/lab-06.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide some insight into **advanced recursive algorithms**.
+The goal of this lab is to provide some insight into **advanced recursive algorithms**.
 Being comfortable with reading, writing, and analyzing recursive algorithms is crucial for understanding all our upcoming topics.

 ---